kragen/derctuo/markdown/bok-outline.md

 engine over thousands of freely licensed educational resources, of which nearly a thousand few are [textbooks][5], such as [Jim Hefferon’s linear algebra book][4] (CC-BY-SA, 7.5MB, 507pp.).
-(See also the section on "particular textbooks" below about Hefferon's work.)
+(See also the section on “particular textbooks” below about Hefferon’s work.)
 They
 also link to OpenStax (which I’d forgotten about), Delft OCW, CMU OLI, and another dozen or so similar initiatives.